vineet-sejwal/CAMO/README.md

       Class : http://www.semanticweb.org/administrator/ontologies/2017/2/CAMO_Ontology-Schema#awardsSentimentValue
 8. The last class is based-on the reviewers who write reviews in movies.

-## DATA PROPERTIES
+## OBJECT PROPERTIES
-In CAMO we have used data properties to connect the individuals of classes.
-These data properties
+In CAMO we have used object properties to connect the individuals of different classes.
+These object properties are predicates that connects subjects and objects.
+A few object properties used in CAMO are hasCertification, hasSubGenre, hasStorySentiments, and directedBy.